jb56834/whale-portfolio/README.md

 ![markdown-image11](myport_beta.png)

 Based on the data summary and visualization, my custom portfolio, which is AAPL, TSLA and JNJ being equally weighted, shows 68% correlation to S&P with 21% annual volatility.
 Although risk is higher than 13% in market, the sharpe ratio does not improve at all compared to S&P 500, indicating unnecessary risk exposure without higher returns.
-The custom portfolio performs very similarly to Berkshire Hathaway portfolio
+The custom portfolio performs very similarly to Berkshire Hathaway portfolio.